Although not very clear, the bells attached to the hat are undoubtedly

 Lost wax casting was known in China from about the 5th century B.C.
 (Moy 2005), and although the date it was first used for mirrors is unknown, it appears to be the exclusive technique from the Tang Dynasty (618-906) onwards.
 Lost wax casting had two advantages over direct ceramic mold made mirrors.
 Numerous copies of a mirror can be produced from one mother mold, and there was much more design freedom because more three-dimensional and undercut shapes were possible.

-These facts could imply that the tiger bells were already produced during the Tang dynasty.
+These facts could imply that the tiger bells, like the mirrors mass-produced, were already produced during the Tang dynasty.

 All text and photographs are copyrighted,

 for information please contact F. de Jager

 These pages contain no advertisements.
 If you see any, either as pop-ups or as links,

 your computer is infected with either ad-ware or a virus.